3DP-Tech/Ender-3-Max/Configuration/README.md

 To compile, change the value of `default_envs` to `STM32F103RET6_creality` in **platformio.ini**.

 Guide to build firmware: [Teaching Tech - Updated Marlin firmware setup guide - VS Code and Auto Build Marlin](https://www.youtube.com/watch?v=eq_ygvHF29I)

+This firmeware configuration files are provided as-is and you agree to assume all risk when you download them and apply them to your printer.